 Assessing clients in this 'dig deep' fashion to find out what really is going on and taking the time to do full medical history on an mental, emotional, physical and even spiritual level is the only way truly treat.
 Treating the whole person and not just the ailment.

 This journey has given me the tools to investigate in such detail and on a cellular level; it’s just unbelievable!
 Understanding the very essence of food science and knowing what pathways on a chemical level is not working - this is my passion.
 As Hippocrates says 'Let food be thy medicine, and let medicine be thy food.'
 This is my journey and it is one that does not end here.
-I will continue this journey to learn and grow more and more everyday increasing my knowledge and practice of holistic health and care to best serve the people I treat!
-Will you join me?
+I will continue to grow and learn more and more everyday increasing my knowledge and practice of naturopthic therapy health and nutrition to best serve my clients.